Landing pages are the most important part of a Google Ads campaign and it's also the most neglected.

 Now that you've done the first thing, it's time to start creating a landing page.

-For this article, I'll be teaching you how to create a landing page for people looking to hire a contractor.
+For this article, I'll be teaching you how to create a landing page for people looking to to buy your service.

 A landing page is divided into three portion: